Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 In most cases, you can apply for overdraft protection online or from your banking app.
 When setting up overdraft protection, you’ll be asked what overdraft limit you’d like and you may need to approve a credit check.

-The overdraft limit is the total amount your bank will cover, should your account go into overdraft.
-In Canada, typical amounts are between $100 and $2,000.
-Just remember, there’s a cost every time you use your overdraft protection and, in some situations, that cost is tied to the amount of overdraft used.
+The overdraft limit is the maximum amount your bank will cover should your account go into overdraft.
+In Canada, typical overdraft limits are between $100 and $3,000.

 How are overdraft fees calculated?